asimovpp/asimov-ccs/CONTRIBUTING.md

 If you have not done so already, create a fork of the ASiMoV-CCS repository where you can prepare your contributions.

-We request that contributions are based on, and target, the `upstreaming` branch - this will help us to upstream the contributions.
-The `upstreaming` branch should be kept up to date with the `develop` branch to include the latest developments.
+The `develop` branch contains the latest version of the code, new contributions should therefore start from this branch.

 ## Before starting a contribution